joelgrus/dsfs-function-index/README.md

 and then start a web server in that directory.

-Incidentally, for some reason if you leave off the optimise [sic] flag, it doesn't work.
+Incidentally, for some reason if you leave off the optimise [sic] flag, the resulting code doesn't work.
+I don't really have the motivation to figure out why.